ViVa: A Video-Generative Value Model for Robot Reinforcement Learning: Introduction

 In this paper, we propose \textbf{Vi}deo-generative \textbf{Va}lue model (\textbf{ViVa}), a novel approach that repurposes a pretrained video generator as a value function for robotic reinforcement learning.
 By leveraging the spatiotemporal priors learned from large-scale video corpora, our model captures rich dynamics about how scenes evolve over time.
 Taking the current observation together with robot proprioception as input, ViVa jointly predicts future proprioception and a scalar value for the current state (Figure~\ref{fig:illustrative_framework}).
 Grounding value estimation in anticipated embodiment dynamics enables ViVa to incorporate predictive structure beyond static snapshots, intrinsically coupling value with foresight.
 This design provides more reliable value signals for advantage computation, leading to improved policy optimization in robotic manipulation tasks.

-We integrate our video-grounded value model into the RECAP pipeline, replacing the original VLM-based value function.
-For the challenging real-world task, box assembly, our approach demonstrates clear superiority over prior methods.
-Qualitative analysis across all three tasks further confirms that ViVa produces more reliable value signals, accurately tracking task progress and detecting execution errors.
-By leveraging spatiotemporal priors learned from video corpora, ViVa also generalizes to novel objects where previous methods struggle, demonstrating that video-generative value models offer a scalable path toward real-world robotic learning.
+We conduct extensive experiments across three long-horizon manipulation tasks.
+ViVa demonstrates strong sensitivity to fine-grained execution errors and robust generalization to novel objects.
+Integrated into RECAP for real-robot evaluation, it delivers consistent performance gains, highlighting the potential of video-generative models as a new paradigm for value estimation in robotics.

-We highlight the main contributions of this paper below: \begin{itemize} \item We identify that value estimation in robotic reinforcement learning is fundamentally a future anticipation problem.
-Video generative models, trained to capture spatiotemporal evolution, offer a more natural foundation for value learning than discriminative VLMs trained on static data. \item We introduce ViVa, a video-generative value model that intrinsically couples value with foresight by jointly predicting future embodiment dynamics alongside the current value. \item ViVa achieves substantial gains on box assembly in both success rate and throughput.
-Qualitative analysis across all three tasks confirms more reliable value signals and strong generalization to novel objects. \end{itemize}
+We highlight the main contributions of this paper below: \begin{itemize} \item We identify robotic value estimation as fundamentally a future anticipation problem, for which video generative models offer a more natural foundation than discriminative VLMs. \item We introduce ViVa, a video-generative value model that intrinsically couples value with foresight by jointly predicting future embodiment dynamics alongside the current value. \item ViVa achieves state-of-the-art performance across three long-horizon tasks in metric-based evaluation and real-robot experiments, with sensitivity to execution errors and robust generalization to novel objects. \end{itemize}